-Open the Alexa app and tap the control icon at the bottom right of the screen.
-Tap the Plus icon and, from the menu that appears, pick the Add Stereo Pair / Subwoofer option.
-Read the instructions to make sure your speakers are in the right state for pairing and then tap Continue.
+Open the Alexa app and tap the Control icon at the bottom-right of the screen.
+Tap the Plus icon and, from the menu that appears, pick the Add Stereo Pair/Subwoofer option.
+Read the instructions to ensure your speakers are in the right state for pairing and then tap Continue.

 Step 2 – Select the speakers to use

 From the list of your Echo speakers, tap the Echo Sub first.
 This will change the list above, so that you can only select the speakers that are compatible with the Sub.
 You can select one or two speakers from the list.
-The latter creates a stereo pair and only works if you select two speakers of the same type from this list.
-When done tap Next and the speaker group will be created.
+The latter creates a stereo pair and works only if you select two speakers of the same type from this list.
+Once done, tap Next and the speaker group will be created.

 Step 3 – Manage Alexa EQ settings